paulcarvalho/paulcarvalho.github.io/research.md

 title: Research
 ---

+### Management Strategy Evaluation

+Management strategy evaluation (MSE) is a simulation method that models fish population dynamics and the full management process (data collection, stock assessment, harvest control rule, and management implementation).
+MSE are useful for exploring the tradeoffs of alternative management strategies, considering multiple stakeholders with diverse (and sometimes competing) objectives, and quantifying uncertainty in the outcomes from these strategies.
+I am using the MSE approach to evaluate the tradeoffs between hatcery practices, fisheries, water management, agricultural production, and the maintenance of robust and resilient Central Valley fall Chinook populations.
+We are currently in the early stages of this research, but hope to have updates soon!

 ### Fisheries modeling

 Population modeling can be a powerful tool for assessing fish populations and exploring population dynamics in response to a variety of environmental (e.g. climate change) and anthropogenic (e.g. fishing) factors that otherwise would be difficult, or impossible, to explore through observational studies.
 I use fisheries models to investigate the impacts of various management strategies on fish biomass, fisheries catch, and catch efficiency (or catch-per-unit-effort).